-- 1. Submission of a "Certificate of Homelessness" fully completed by an appropriate source that he/she lacks a fixed, regular and adequate nighttime residence; or his/her primary nighttime residence is: - a supervised public or private shelter designed to provide temporary housing accommodations (i.e., welfare hotels, congregate shelters and transitional housing); - b. a public or private place not designed for human habitation; and - 2.
-A third-party written verification from a public or private facility that provides shelter for homeless individuals, the local police department, or a social services agency, certifying the Applicant's homeless status in accordance with the definition in this policy. - Medical documentation verifying the existence of the medical condition or disability including the reason(s) the Applicant may not reside in a public or private shelter and acceptable verification of the current housing arrangements.
+- Submission of a "Certificate of Homelessness" fully completed by an appropriate source that he/she lacks a fixed, regular and adequate nighttime residence; or his/her primary nighttime residence is: - a. a supervised public or private shelter designed to provide temporary housing accommodations (i.e., welfare hotels, congregate shelters and transitional housing); - a public or private place not designed for b. human habitation; and - 2.
+A third-party written verification from a public or private facility that provides shelter for homeless individuals, the local police department, or a social services agency, certifying the Applicant's homeless status in accordance with the definition in this policy.

-K. AHVP - Alternative Housing Voucher Program (STATE ONLY)
+AHVP - Alternative Housing Voucher Program (STATE ONLY)

-L. EXCESSIVE RENT BURDEN (ELDERLY/DISABLED PROGRAM ONLY): The household pays more than 50% of its total monthly income for rent and utilities (excluding telephone, Internet and cable TV).
+EXCESSIVE RENT BURDEN (ELDERLY/DISABLED PROGRAM ONLY): The household pays more than 50% of its total monthly income for rent and utilities (excluding telephone, Internet and cable TV).

-- 1. Submission of a fully completed "certificate of excessive Shelter Costs" form; and - 2.
-Verification of the gross income for ALL household members; and - Copies of bills and proof of payment for all utilities listed in the Applicant's name for which s/he actually pays.
+- 1. Submission of a fully completed "certificate of excessive Shelter Costs" form; and - Verification of the gross income for ALL 2. household members; and - 3.
+Copies of bills and proof of payment for all utilities listed in the Applicant's name for which s/he actually pays. - BHA Resident in Federal Program "Termination of Assistance" due to Lack any household member with eligible immigration status.

-M. BHA Resident in Federal Program "Termination of Assistance" due to Lack any household member with eligible immigration status.
+Notice of Termination of Assistance

-- 1. Notice of Termination of Assistance - 2.
 Notice of Private Conference or Notice to Quit.